aliebald/social-games/README.md

 # Permissions

 - Everyone can view games and tags
-- Logged in users can create games and tags.
+- Logged in users with the member role can create games and tags.
 They can also edit and delete games and tags created by them
-- Admins can edit and delete all games and tags
+- Admins can create, edit and delete all games and tags

+Permissions can be added manually using `add-claims-script.js` or using the administration page.
-Admin permissions are manually added using the `add-claims-script.js`.
-Usage instructions can be found in the script.
+Usage instructions for `add-claims-script.js` can be found in the script.